heaventree/IDE-AI-WITH-MAIK/project_management/MIGRATION_GUIDE.md

-# Migration Guide: Bolt DIY System
+# Migration Guide: MAIK-AI-CODING-APP System

 ## Introduction

-This guide outlines the process for migrating from the current system to the new Bolt DIY architecture with integrated docs-system components.
+This guide outlines the process for migrating from the current system to the new MAIK-AI-CODING-APP architecture with integrated docs-system components.
 The migration follows a phased approach to minimize disruption while improving system stability, performance, and maintainability.

 ## Migration Overview